 By now, most of us know that fast fashion is a feminist issue.
-In garment factories across South Asia and India, millions of women work long hours for minimal wages, in uncomfortable and often dangerous conditions making “fast fashion” clothing for people in developed nations to wear.
+In garment factories across South Asia and India, millions of women work long hours for minimal wages, in uncomfortable and often dangerous conditions, making “fast fashion” clothing for people in developed nations to wear.
 So, what are the facts?
 And which brands should we support in the fight for equality?

 Worked to death